JayaniLakshika/paper-cardinalR/paper-cardinalR.md

 # Application

-This section demonstrates how the package can be used to generate complex high-dimensional datasets, apply dimension reduction (DR) techniques, and evaluate clustering performance.
+This section demonstrates how the package can be used to generate complex high-dimensional datasets, evaluate dimension reduction (DR) and clustering methods.
 The example shows how diverse geometric structures can be simulated and analyzed to assess algorithmic behavior.

 ## Generating high-dimensional clustered data